MobilityDB/MobilityDB-AWS/README.md

 ```
 In my case, mobilitydb-aws have pod name as mobilitydb-aws-7d745544dd-dkm7k and is running in the node 192.168.45.32.

-As we have the host ip and the name of pod that run our scale MobilityDB environement instance, we can use the following command to connect to our postgres database, the password for postgres user is postgres.
-We can run our psql client within the pod mobilitydb-aws to confirm that Citus and MobilityDB extension it's well created.
+Given that we possess both the host IP and the name of the pod responsible for operating our scaled MobilityDB environment instance, we can leverage the subsequent command to establish a connection with our PostgreSQL database.
+To validate the successful creation of the Citus and MobilityDB extensions, we can execute our psql client directly within the mobilitydb-aws pod.

 ```bash